 Ark Conway Primary SchoolSuch a well-organised, comprehensive package.
 There was a huge variety of activities planned for the children with no time wasted.
 Highlights included the visits to the bakery, biscuit factory and goat farm where the owners really interacted with pupils - educational and fun!

 White House Preparatory SchoolWe have used Diverse on three occasions.
 Twice to Seville and one to France .
 The children have all had a wonderful experience in both locations.

 Is this sample itinerary for a school trip to Normandy not quite what you want?
-Get in touch on 0121 271 0121 or [email protected] to plan your ideal school trip.
+Click on Request a Quote and we can start creating your personalised itinerary.